chosler/neo-tracker/README.md

 1. Download the backend of the app found here: [NEO-Tracker--BackEnd](https://github.com/chosler/neo-tracker--backend)

-2. Run `bundle install` and `rails start` to start the backend Ruby on Rails API.
+2. Run `bundle install` and `rails s` to start the backend Ruby on Rails API.

 3. Run `npm install` and `npm start` to start the frontend.